How Divorce Attorneys Can Leverage a Financial Advisor | Free Webinar

 Under current accounting rules, accountants are allowed to prepare compiled, reviewed and audited financial statements.
 Each service provides a different level of assurance, and as you move up the level of assurance, the cost to the business owner increases.
 You can read more on compiled, reviewed and audited financial statements here.

-But if you’re looking to hitch your wagon to the expected increase in construction business, and need financing or bonding to do so — a topic discussed in our blog post, Financing Opportunities Improve for Construction Companies: Time to Shop for a New Bank or Surety? — you might need to reconsider whether or not you need to have an audit of your financial statements done by your CPA.
+But if you’re looking to hitch your wagon to the expected increase in construction business, and need financing or bonding to do so, you might need to reconsider whether or not you need to have an audit of your financial statements done by your CPA.

 What Does an Audit Do for You?